 Our study sought to investigate a trust-based mechanism underlying the attenuated reactivity to positive social interactions in a pre-stratified sample of HL and LL participants.
 As hypothesized, HL individuals exhibited reduced affective responses to the positive social interaction and reported less interpersonal trust.
-Moreover, during initial trust decisions, blunted AI activity in HL participants was consistently found across frequentist and Bayesian analyses and was accompanied by reduced functional connectivity of the AI to an occipitoparietal cluster, including the cuneus and precuneus, which correlated with attenuated affective reactivity to the positive social interaction.
-Frequentist analyses further indicate diminished trust-associated brain activity in the amygdala and NAcc, while Bayesian analyses provide strong evidence for blunted mPFC activity in HL participants.
+Moreover, during initial trust decisions, HL participants showed blunted activity in the amygdala, AI, and NAcc as well as reduced functional connectivity of the AI to an occipitoparietal cluster including the cuneus and precuneus that correlated with attenuated affective reactivity to the positive social interaction.
 Further explorative analyses revealed attenuated oxytocinergic responsiveness to the positive discussion in HL participants and that HL participants were rated to be less trustworthy by the unfamiliar experimenter.
 Notably, although the HL sample was characterized by heightened psychiatric symptomatology, neither depression or social anxiety scores nor reported childhood maltreatment mediated the observed neural group differences.

-Our results confirmed the findings of previous studies reporting reduced responsiveness to positive social interactions in lonely individuals:[12,13] while the LL sample showed the expected increase in positive affect and salivary oxytocin concentrations, these responses were significantly diminished in HL participants.
-Furthermore, consistent with previous observations,[28] HL participants preferred a greater interpersonal distance.
-Although this greater interpersonal distance might also reflect safety behavior due to the weakened immune system in lonely individuals[10] (also see Supporting Information), our results strongly support theoretical framework suggesting that negative biases have a detrimental effect on social interactions in loneliness,[11] as impaired interpersonal trust significantly correlated with a preference for larger interpersonal distance and reduced positive mood after the positive social interaction.
+Our results confirmed the findings of previous studies reporting reduced responsiveness to positive social interactions in lonely individuals:^[10,11] while the LL sample showed the expected increase in positive affect and salivary oxytocin concentrations, these responses were significantly diminished in HL participants.
+Furthermore, consistent with previous observations,^[22] HL participants preferred a greater interpersonal distance.
+Although this greater interpersonal distance might also reflect safety behavior due to the weakened immune system in lonely individuals (^[8] also see SI), our results strongly support theoretical framework suggesting that negative biases have a detrimental effect on social interactions in loneliness,^[9] as impaired interpersonal trust significantly correlated with a preference for larger interpersonal distance and reduced positive mood after the positive social interaction.